mwcproject/docs/guides/receive_http_ngrok_cli-wallet.md

 ## Install and Run Ngrok

+ First let's lay out the overall procedure, a Detailed description with Images is below.

+ 1) Start your Node and **wait for it to Sync**
+ 2) Start NGrok
+ 3) Start your Wallet in Listen Mode
+ 4) Request the Payment
+ 5) Keep the Wallet and Node open until the payment was received

 - **Download [Ngrok](https://ngrok.com/download) with no account on all plateforms** with the link below :

   > In our example, we'll take Ngrok on windows.